Weekdays 9:30am - 7pm.

 Pros of Cryolipolysis (Fat Freezing)

-The obvious and attractive advantage of cryolipolysis is that it is a non-invasive procedure.
 This allows a patient to resume their normal activities immediately and, even more so, makes it an ideal option for those who have reservations about liposuction.
-Still, discomfort, soreness and pain are expected, and its vacuum-like device may result in bruising and swelling to the treated areas.

 Cons of Cryolipolysis (Fat Freezing)

-Potential common side effects also include redness, muscle cramps, stinging sensation, tenderness and, in some cases, diarrhoea.
-Lesser common ones are dizziness, sweating, nausea, increased pain in the treated area and a condition known as Paradoxical Adipose Hyperplasia (PAH), where the treated area will have a bigger and firmer appearance akin to a stick of butter.
-Additionally, results are not immediate and may take up to THREE to FOUR months to show gradually.
+Less common ones are dizziness, sweating, nausea, increased pain in the treated area, and a condition known as Paradoxical Adipose Hyperplasia (PAH), in which the treated area appears larger and firmer, like a stick of butter.

 Liposuction vs Cryolipolysis (Fat Freezing): Which is better?